cloudposse/atmos/website/docs/core-concepts/components/components.md

 ### Types of Components

-The type of a component is expressed in the `metadata.type` parameter of a given component configuration.
+The type of component is expressed in the `metadata.type` parameter of a given component configuration.

 There are two types of components: